On the algebraic numbers computable by some generalized Ehrenfest urns: Limiting behavior of urns

-We say that the rule $(k,E)$ \emph{computes} the number $\alpha$. \end{theo} Roughly speaking, it means that if we start with a large number $n$ of balls and wait a linear time, the proportion of black balls is with high probability close to $\alpha$.
 As regards a more quantitative aspect on time and space complexity, we point out the recent article \cite{AupyBournez} in which this question is discussed for the case of $k=2$ and $\alpha=1/\sqrt{2}$ (but the method extends to other situations).